 For most crimes, police are required to obtain an arrest warrant from a magistrate or judge before they are able to arrest someone they believe is guilty of a crime.
 There are a couple of exceptions to this rule, and one of the exceptions is in domestic assault cases.
 Officers do not have to witness the assault to make the arrest.

 All they need is reasonable cause to believe the assault occurred, and that the suspect and victim are engaged in a domestic relationship.
 Because it becomes quite easy to arrest someone for domestic violence, what our criminal defense attorneys often see is an alleged aggressor being taken to the police station any time the police respond to a domestic violence call.

 Rules of Evidence

-We aggressively protect clients charged with Domestic Violence
+We aggressively protect clients charged with domestic violence.

-Do not wait!
-Call 866-7-NoJail today!
+Don’t wait!
+Call 866-7-NOJAIL today!